Written by IEEE | September 1, 2017 | Updated: August 26, 2021

-Programming languages are used to power the technology we use every day.
-IEEE Spectrum has come out with their fourth interactive ranking of the top programming languages.
+IEEE Spectrum has come out with their interactive ranking of the top programming languages.
 Python retains its first place position, followed by Java, C first, and C++ trailing at fourth-place.

 Coding and programming languages are a huge part of our everyday lives and are building the future of technology.
 If you’re ready to turn your idea into a digital reality, or if you want to improve your skills, check out these classes from the IEEE Computer Society.